gateio/gateapi-nodejs/docs/SpotApi.md

 client.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

 const api = new GateApi.SpotApi(client);
-const orderId = "12345"; // string | Order ID returned, or user custom ID(i.e., `text` field).
-Operations based on custom ID can only be checked when the order is in orderbook.
-When the order is finished, it can be checked within 1 hour after the end of the order.
-After that, only order ID is accepted. const currencyPair = "BTC_USDT"; // string | Specify the transaction pair to query.
+const orderId = "12345"; // string | The order ID returned when the order was successfully created or the custom ID specified by the user\'s creation (i.e. the `text` field).
+Operations based on custom IDs can only be checked in pending orders.
+Only order ID can be used after the order is finished (transaction/cancel) const currencyPair = "BTC_USDT"; // string | Specify the transaction pair to query.
 If you are querying pending order records, this field is required.
 If you are querying traded records, this field can be left blank. const opts = {
-  'account': "cross_margin" // string | Specify operation account.
-Default to spot ,portfolio and margin account if not specified.
-Set to `cross_margin` to operate against margin account.
-Portfolio margin account must set to `cross_margin` only
+  'account': "spot" // string | Specify query account.
 };
 api.getOrder(orderId, currencyPair, opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),